Sexually Transmitted Diseases & Infections (STDs & STIs)

 What causes an STD?

 STDs develop when various bacteria, viruses or parasites infect your body.
 People share these microorganisms through bodily fluids during sexual activity — usually vaginal, oral or anal sex.
-STDs like syphilis can be transmitted to an unborn child
+STDs like syphilis can be transmitted to a fetus.

 Some STDs may be present in infected blood.
 People who share infected drug needles can pass on STDs.